HeikoWiedemann/ci360-download-client-sas/README.md

 ### Prerequisites
-1. Install Base SAS 9.4M4 (with Unicode Support).
+1. Install Base SAS 9.4M8 (with Unicode Support).
 2. Enable SAS to use the XCMD System Option.
 For more information, see the [Help Center for SAS 9.4](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.4) and search for the XCMD option.
-3. Install Python 3.10 or later: https://www.python.org/downloads/.

-   As part of the Python install, make sure that you add Python to your PATH variable and install the pip tool.
-   During the Windows installation, for example:
-   1. On the opening screen, enable **Add Python.exe to PATH**.
-   2. Click **Customize Installation**.
-   3. On the Optional Features page, ensure that you install the pip tool.

- 5. After Python is installed, ensure that these libraries are installed: `getopt`, `http.client`, `urllib`, `re`, `base64`, `PyJWT`.
-    1. (Optional) To list the libraries that are installed with Python (through pip or by default), use this command:

-       ```cmd
-       python -c help('modules')
-       ```

-     2. Use pip to install any missing libraries.
-Use a command like this example:

-        ```cmd
-        pip install getopt http.client urllib re base64 PyJWT
-        ```

-6. Install the gzip program from https://www.gzip.org/.
+3. Install the gzip program from https://www.gzip.org/.

    After the program is installed, add the location of the gzip program to the PATH environment variable.
 This is required for SAS program to read .gz files without un-compressing the file.

-7. Create an access point in SAS Customer Intelligence 360.
+4. Create an access point in SAS Customer Intelligence 360.
     1. From the user interface, navigate to **General Settings** > **External Access** > **Access Points**.
     2. Create a new access point if one does not exist.
     3. Get the following information from the access point: